navdeep-G/todo-app/README.md

-### A Simple TODO Application built on Vue, Vuex, & Typescript
+### A simple TODO application built on Vue, Vuex, & Typescript